mikelew42/notes/angular.md

 }]);
 ```

 You're defining a new controller and specifying several dependencies that are "injected" into the function that defines the controller.
+Usually you'll inject dependencies that are defined by Angular, but you can also find third party plugins (modules) that provide dependencies you can inject, or create your own.
 Now let's talk about

 ## Controllers and $scope

-Controllers contain the functionality
+Controllers are basically just JavaScript objects that are attached to certain DOM elements.
+The way this works is a little tricky, because its largely dependent on views.
+And, the view system kinda sucks, because you can only have 1 view container, and you can't nest them.